purpleprotocol/purplecoin/ROADMAP.md

     - [ ] OP `0x51` Sub - Pops the two topmost items on the stack, performs subtraction and pushes the result on the stack
     - [ ] OP `0x52` Mult - Pops the two topmost items on the stack, performs multiplication and pushes the result on the stack
     - [ ] OP `0x53` Div - Pops the two topmost items on the stack, performs division and pushes the result on the stack
+    - [ ] OP `0x54` BitSHLeft - Pops the two topmost items on the stack, performs a left bit shift operation on the first operand and then pushes the result on the stack
+    - [ ] OP `0x55` BitSHRight - Pops the two topmost items on the stack, performs a right bit shift operation on the first operand and then pushes the result on the stack
+    - [ ] OP `0x56` BitXOR - Pops the two topmost items on the stack, performs bit exclusive OR on the operands and then pushes the result on the stack
+    - [ ] OP `0x57` Loop - Starts a loop block
+    - [ ] OP `0x58` Break - Breaks the current loop
+    - [ ] OP `0x59` BreakIf - Breaks the current loop if the topmost item on the stack is `1`
+    - [ ] OP `0x5a` BreakIfn - Breaks the current loop if the topmost item on the stack is not equal to `1`
+    - [ ] OP `0x5b` BreakIfEq - Breaks the current loop if the two topmost items on the stack are equal
+    - [ ] OP `0x5c` BreakIfNeq - Breaks the current loop if the two topmost items on the stack are not equal
+    - [ ] OP `0x5d` BreakIfLeq - Breaks the current loop if the topmost item on the stack is less or equal than the second
+    - [ ] OP `0x5e` BreakIfGeq - Breaks the current loop if the topmost item on the stack is greater or equal than the second
+    - [ ] OP `0x5f` BreakIfLt - Breaks the current loop if the topmost item on the stack is less than the second
+    - [ ] OP `0x60` BreakIfGt - Breaks the current loop if the topmost item on the stack is greater than the second
+    - [ ] OP `0x61` Continue - Moves to the next iteration of the current loop
+    - [ ] OP `0x62` ContinueIf - Moves to the next iteration of the current loop if the topmost item on the stack is equal to `1`
+    - [ ] OP `0x63` ContinueIfn - Moves to the next iteration of the current loop if the topmost item on the stack is not equal to `1`
+    - [ ] OP `0x64` ContinueIfEq - Moves to the next iteration of the current loop if the two topmost items on the stack are equal
+    - [ ] OP `0x66` ContinueIfNeq - Moves to the next iteration of the current loop if the two topmost items on the stack are not equal
+    - [ ] OP `0x66` ContinueIfLeq - Moves to the next iteration of the current loop if the topmost item on the stack is less or equal than the second
+    - [ ] OP `0x67` ContinueIfGeq - Moves to the next iteration of the current loop if the topmost item on the stack is greater or equal than the second
+    - [ ] OP `0x68` ContinueIfLt - Moves to the next iteration of the current loop if the topmost item on the stack is less than the second
+    - [ ] OP `0x69` ContinueIfGt - Moves to the next iteration of the current loop if the topmost item on the stack is greater than the second
     - [ ] TODO add all opcodes
 * [ ] Network layer
   - [ ] Sector networking